PranjalBasak/Documentation/ARM Aseembly.md

 - arm 32 bit system call table

 Generally, LDR is used to load something from memory into a register, and STR is used to store something from a register to a memory address.

+movk = move the immediate value but keep the previous